shajunxing/quickjs-ffi/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Intruduction
+## Links

 * <https://bellard.org/quickjs/>
 * <https://github.com/bellard/quickjs>
 * <https://sourceware.org/libffi/>
 * <https://github.com/libffi/libffi>

+## Intruduction

 Although there's already one wrapper <https://github.com/partnernetsoftware/qjs-ffi> I found through duckduckgo, to be honest I'm not satisfied with this principle.
 My opinion is better to keep C code simple and stupid, and put complex logic into JS.
 Existing library functions, variables, macro definitions and all the things exposed should keep their original look as much as possible.

 So I wrote my own from scratch.
-My module has two layers, low layer is `quickjs-ffi.c`, compiled to `quickjs-ffi.so`, containing minimal necessary things from libc, libdl, libffi, and using it is almost the same as it was in C, high layer is pure JS code, not necessary, only makes low layer easy to use.
+My module has two layers, low layer is `quickjs-ffi.c`, compiled to `quickjs-ffi.so`, containing minimal necessary things from libc, libdl, libffi, and using it is almost the same as it was in C, high layer `quickjs-ffi.js`  makes low layer easy to use.

+It's east to compile, just `make`, it will produce module `quickjs-ffi.so`, test lib `test-lib.so` and will run `test.js`.

+## High layer

+**Now it's quite a lot simplified**, although I can still only promise to keep low layer unchanged, but not high layer.

+Assume 3 C functions (defined in `test-lib.c`):

+    void test1();
+    double test2(float, double, const char *);
+    void test3(struct {long; double; struct {int; float} });

+They can be invoked in JS like this:

+    import { CFunction } from './quickjs-ffi.js'

+    let test1 = new CFunction('test-lib.so', 'test1', 'void').invoke;
+    console.log(test1());

+    let test2 = new CFunction('test-lib.so', 'test2', 'double', 'float', 'double', 'string').invoke;
+    console.log(test2(3.141592654, 2.718281829, 'How do you do?'));

+    let test3 = new CFunction('test-lib.so', 'test3', 'void', ['long', 'double', ['int', 'float']]).invoke;
+    console.log(test3([123456789, 3.141592654, 54321, 2.718281829]));

+Output is:

+    Hello
+    undefined
+    3.141593 2.718282 How do you do?
+    5.859874570012574
+    123456789 3.141593 54321 2.718282
+    undefined

+`CFunction`'s constructor definition is:

+`library name, function name, return value type representation, ...arguments type representation`.

+Primitive types are representated by short string corresponding to `libffi`'s type definition, I renamed some of it to more C friendly, and also added some, see `primitive_types` in `quickjs-ffi.js` for details. **Note:** All C pointers are `pointers`, they are actually memory addresses. but `char *` can be represented by `string`, and will automatically inbox/outbox with JS string, outbox is not safe and may cause pointer oob, do it at your own risk.
+C complex type is not yet supported.

+Structure types are represented by array of prinitive types.
+Nested structures must be defined by nested array, but putting/getting element values must be flattened, which means all structure's primitive elements, in natural order, eg. 'depth first' order.

+If function return value is structure type, it will return a flattened array.

+High layer caches `dlopen`, `dlsym` and `ffi_prep_cif` results, including corresponding memory allocations.
+Same library and function will only load once, and also will same function definitions, eg. same arguments and return value representation.

+Each `CFunction` instance shares dl and ffi cache, but keep it's individual memory allocations for arguments and return value, this design is for possible multithread situation.

 ## Low layer

-I's quite east to compile, just `make`, it will produce module `quickjs-ffi.so`, test lib `test-lib.so` and will run `test.js`.

-This is an example of importing this module and print all it's members:
+This is an example of importing this module and print all exports:

     import * as ffi from './quickjs-ffi.so'